HarjTechInc/SPO_Management/README.md

 * **Site creation and deletion** require connecting to the tenant admin URL and running the session as a SharePoint or global administrator.
 * **List and item operations** require at least site collection administrator privileges on the target site.
-* **Recycle bin functions** require site collection admin rights.  `Get‑PnPRecycleBinItem` returns all items in the recycle bin and is limited to site collection admins【92742531835811†L839-L844】.
+* **Recycle bin functions** require site collection admin rights.  `Get‑PnPRecycleBinItem` returns all items in the recycle bin and is limited to site collection admins.

 ## Marketing note